funkybob/django-nap/docs/datamapper/index.rst

 _reduce will reduce the instance to its serialisable state, returning a dict representation of the DataMapper.

-_patch(data): will perform a partial update (patch) on the fields of a DataMapper instance.
-You pass it a dict of data you want to patch and it will then try to update the DataMapper with the new values.
+_patch(data): will partially update (patch) a DataMapper's fields with the values you pass in the data dict.
 If validation fails it will raise a ValidationError.

-_apply(data): will perform set all of the fields of a DataMapper instance.
-You pass it a dict of data you want to set and it will try to set the fields on the DataMapper.
+_apply(data): will fully update (apply) a DataMapper's fields with the values you pass it in the data dict.
 If you don't pass a field in the data dict it will try to set the field to the default value.
 If there is no default and the field is required it will raise a ValidationError.

 _clean(data, full=True): is a hook for final pass validation.
 It allows you to define your own custom cleaning code.
 You should update the self._errors dict.